Cacti/documentation/Frequently-Asked-Questions.md

 ## Common Problems

-### I see "MySQL server has gone away" in cacti log and cacti does not work
+### I see "MySQL server has gone away" in cacti log and cacti does not work as expected
-as expected.

 Check the following in MySQL/MariaDB
 ``